kurumaibraz33/Diesel-Erotika-Crypter-v1.0---Ethical-Security-Research-Tool/README.md

 Please ensure your changes align with the ethical and educational scope of the project.

 🛑 Reporting Error
-If you suspect misconduct or abuse of this project, please open an issue or contact the maintainers via [@YourTelegramHandle].
+If you suspect misconduct or abuse of this project, please open an issue or contact the maintainers via [@dieselerotika].

 🧾 License
 Licensed under the MIT License.
 You are free to use, modify, and distribute the code for ethical purposes.